Zodiac (film): Casting

 One of Fincher's earliest conversations on the film's casting was with Jennifer Aniston.
-She talked about actors she had enjoyed working with; they were Gyllenhaal (The Good Girl) and Mark Ruffalo (Rumor Has It).
-While researching the film, Fincher considered Jake Gyllenhaal to play Robert Graysmith.
-According to the director, "I really liked him in Donnie Darko and I thought, 'He's an interesting double-sided coin.
+She talked about actors she had enjoyed working with; they were Jake Gyllenhaal (The Good Girl) and Mark Ruffalo (Rumor Has It).
+While researching the film, Fincher considered Gyllenhaal to play Robert Graysmith.
+According to Fincher, "I really liked him in Donnie Darko and I thought, 'He's an interesting double-sided coin.
 He can do that naive thing but he can also do possessed.'"
 In preparation for his role Gyllenhaal met Graysmith, and videotaped him to study his mannerisms and behavior.

 Initially, Mark Ruffalo was not interested in the project but Fincher wanted him to play David Toschi.
-He met with the actor and told him that he was rewriting the screenplay.
-"I loved what he was saying and loved where he was going with it", the actor remembers.
+He met with Ruffalo and told him that he was rewriting the screenplay.
+"I loved what he was saying and loved where he was going with it", Ruffalo remembers.
 For research, he read every report on the case and read all the books on the subject.
 Ruffalo met Toschi and found out that he had "perfect recall of the details and what happened when, where, who was there, what he was wearing.
 He always knew what he was wearing.
 I think it is seared into who he is and it was a big deal for him."

 Fincher thought of Anthony Edwards for the role of Inspector William Armstrong, saying "I knew I needed the most decent person I could find, because he would be the balance of the movie.
 In a weird way, this movie wouldn't exist without Bill Armstrong.
 Everything we know about the Zodiac case, we know because of his notes.
 So in casting the part, I wanted to get someone who is totally reliable."
 Originally, Gary Oldman was to play Melvin Belli but "he went to a lot of trouble, they had appliances, but just physically it wasn't going to work, he just didn't have the girth", Graysmith said.
 Brian Cox was cast instead.
 Lee Norris played the 1969 Mike Mageau, and Jimmi Simpson played the character's older version.